-Figure 11-6: Typical Mechanical Outboard Engine Steering Link
+Figure 11-6: Typical Hydraulic Steering System

-TRIM TABS
+TRIM TABS/INTERCEPTORS

-Periodically inspect the trim tabs for damage and leaks.
+Periodically inspect the trim tabs or interceptors for damage and leaks.
 Check the hydraulic pump fluid level periodically and fill with the recommended fluid.
+Check electric wiring for fraying or corrosion.

-GENERAL MAINTENANCE AND CLEANING
+GENERAL CLEANING AND MAINTENANCE

-WARNING Asphyxiation Hazard: Do not mix cleaning agents together; toxic vapors may be released.
+!
+WARNINGAsphyxiation Hazard: Do not mix cleaning agents together; toxic vapors may be released.
 Read and follow safety-related precautions found on the product labels.